tumekee/VictronGenerato/README.md

 # Automatic-Generator
 automatically start and stop a generator with a simple on off signal

-This code has been specifically designed to work with Victron inverter that has programmable I/O pins and a Cerbo GX.
+This code has been specifically designed to work with Victron a inverter that has programmable I/O pins and a Cerbo GX.

 ![info](https://github.com/tumekee/VictronGenerator/assets/20364311/0082b7a7-cda3-472e-838d-efcc58ef6d83)